 More results

-The writer describes their current life and medical situation with a blend of humour and resignation.
-They express frustration with the local medical professionals and bureaucratic hurdles while making light of their own ailments and the absurdities of their treatment.
-The writer also discusses cultural observations, such as the popularity of certain culinary trends and literature, and expresses regret over not being able to visit certain places.
-Despite their difficulties, they value the ongoing friendship with the recipient and offer a philosophical reflection on the nature of existence and the importance of friendship.
+The writer describes his current life and medical condition with a blend of humour and resignation.
+He expresses frustration with local medical practitioners and bureaucratic obstacles, while making light of his own ailments and the often absurd nature of his treatment.
+He also offers cultural observations, including remarks on popular culinary fashions and contemporary literature, and expresses regret at being unable to visit certain places.

 Jacobi says that Goethe, like Voltaire and Sophocles, writes his best works between the seventieth and eightieth years.
 He adds that he borrowed Goethe’s biography from a passing traveler, as the Munich booksellers could not yet get it.
 He then provides a report on friends and family before going on to discuss Goethe’s writings.